 To find more assessment services here.

 You can find IT jobs in most Canadian cities, however, the Greater Toronto Area and Ottawa offer the highest concentration of IT jobs.
-Other cities to consider for IT jobs include Montreal and Vancouver.
+Other cities to consider for IT jobs include, Markham, Montreal and Vancouver.
 Montreal is the heart of the gaming industry in Canada and Vancouver has many companies in the commercial/entertainment development sector.
-If you plan to work in Montreal, you need to have French language skills as a job requirement.
+Markham is the second-largest tech cluster in Canada.

 According to Industry Canada about 44,000 companies operate in the Canadian IT sector.
 91% of these companies are in the software and computer services industries, 4% are in the IT wholesaling industries, and 2% are in manufacturing.